General Internal Medicine

 Jennifer Bayly, M.D.

-Dr. Bayly is a general internist and health services researcher dedicated to examining the socio-structural determinants that shape health behaviors and perpetuate health inequities.
+Dr. Jennifer Bayly is a primary care physician and health services researcher in the Division of General Internal Medicine at Weill Cornell Medicine.
+She is dedicated to examining the socio-structural determinants that shape health behaviors and perpetuate health inequities.
+She holds a B.S. in Biobehavioral Health from Pennsylvania State University, an M.D. from Rutgers University-Robert Wood Johnson Medical School, and an M.P.H. from the Harvard T.H.
+Chan School of Public Health.
+Following her Internal Medicine residency in the Primary Care Track at Boston Medical Center, she completed a General Medicine Research Fellowship at Harvard Medical School/Beth Israel Deaconess Medical Center.
 Her research primarily investigates how neighborhood and contextual factors contribute to chronic diseases, such as cardiovascular disease, with the goal of informing policy and guiding intervention development.

 Dr. Justin Choi